Hopes-Chantel/RestiBesti/README.md

 ## Technologies Used:

 #### HTML, CSS and Javascript were the coding languages used.
 RestiBesti is a Full-stack CRUD appicationNode/Express/MongoDB app built from the ground up.
-#### RestiBesti also uses OAuth authentication to implememt basic authorization that restricts access to features that need a logged in user (adding reviews, viewing restaurants).
+#### RestiBesti also uses OAuth authentication to implement basic authorization that restricts access to features that need a logged in user (adding reviews, viewing restaurants).

 ## Getting Started: Include a link to the deployed app and your Trello board with the project's planning.